The Constitution of

 Article: 4 Membership

-Membership is open to anyone who admires Tamil Language, Arts and Culture.
-Residents of Region of Waterloo, City of Guelph and Brantford or by special permission from the executive committee, if outside of the area are eligible.
+Membership is open to anyone who admires Tamil Language, Arts and Culture and be a resident of Region of Waterloo, City of Guelph and Brantford or by special permission from the executive committee, if outside of the area.

 Article: 5 Membership Fee: